Usage

 Serving Shiny applications

 The rstudio package has built-in support for serving Shiny web applications.
-Shiny can be used to create interactive web applications directly in R. By default, a collection of sample applications are hosted on shiny-<your application URL here>.
+Shiny can be used to create interactive web applications directly in R. By default, a collection of sample Shiny applications are hosted on shiny-<your application name>.sigma2.no, but you can remove them and/or host your own Shiny applications here.

 Shiny default apps

-By default, all shiny apps are served from the /srv/shiny-server directory.
+By default, all Shiny applications are served from the /srv/shiny-server directory.
 In order to add and host a new app, copy your application to /srv/shiny-server.
 One way of doing this is using the terminal which is built into Rstudio.
 The terminal can accessed through the Terminal tab, which is found besides the Console tab in the upper part of the UI.

 Shiny add app

-For information about how to create new Shiny apps, see Learn Shiny.
+For information about how to create new Shiny applications, see Learn Shiny.

 How to add new packages